Kohulan/DECIMER-Image-to-SMILES/README.md

 [![DOI](https://zenodo.org/badge/267869319.svg)](https://zenodo.org/badge/latestdoi/267869319)
 # DECIMER-Image-to-SMILES
-The repository contains the network and the related scripts for auto-encoder based Chemical Image Recognition
+The repository contains the network and the related scripts for encoder-decoder based Chemical Image Recognition

 ### The project contains code which was written throughout the project (Continuously updated)